zubzet/framework/docs/core-features/controllers-and-actions.md

 Since there are no actual paths, controllers are tightly bound to the requested url.
 The first part of the URL, that is not part of getting to your project's root directory, determines which Controller will be used.
 If you call your controller IndexController, it will be executed when no name is given by a reuqest.

 ## What are actions?
 Actions are basically the second part of the URL.
 After choosing a controller, the framework tries to find the requested method from the URL in that controller and than executes it.
-There are some magic action names, that are reserved for different functionalities:
+There are some magic action names, that are reserved for default functionalities:

 | Name            | Description                                                                                    |
 | --------------- | ---------------------------------------------------------------------------------------------- |